 These impressive ruins represent some of Europe’s most awe-inspiring examples of medieval architecture.
 You will be quite impressed as you spend time observing the arches and ceilings of Cormac’s Chapel and the cross-shaped Cathedral.
 A must-see part of the ruins is the large collection of Celtic art headstones with elaborately carved high crosses.

-Next on our adventure is the Waterford city, which lies along Ireland’s southeast coast and was once home to the largest Viking settlement outside of Scandinavia.
+Next on our Ireland road trip is the Waterford city, which lies along Ireland’s southeast coast and was once home to the largest Viking settlement outside of Scandinavia.
 Founded by the Vikings in 914, it is the oldest city in Ireland and a good balance between the ancient and modern.
 There is an abundance of more 18th century Georgian buildings.

 It is quite a treat to enjoy some of the historic streets and unique atmosphere of this city.
 There are a lot of quirky shops and boutiques to experience on your walk.
 You may even get a chance to attend one of the many festivals that take place during the year.